Local government rates raised on property are the primary way in which local councils in Australia collect revenue for community services.

 - whereas improved values arise from the investment of property owners

 As a result, a tax falling on improved values (such as CIV rates) will provide a disincentive for property owners to invest in their property.
-A tax falling purely on land values (such as SVR rates) does not deter individual investment. and in fact captures the value associated with community investment.
+A tax falling purely on land values (such as SV rates) does not deter individual investment, and in fact captures the value associated with community investment.

 Economic loss occurs when a tax changes behavior, resulting in an inferior outcome.
 This loss is captured in the notion of the ‘burden of taxation’.
 For every dollar of government revenue extracted via a certain tax, the cost in excess of that dollar is known as the ‘marginal excess burden of taxation’.
-Treasury research has shown that holding charges on land such as SVR carry the lowest excess burdens of any tax levied by government.
-(Source: The Australian Government The Treasury)
+Treasury research has shown that holding charges on land such as SV carry the lowest excess burdens of any tax levied by governments.

-Additionally, SVR are beneficial for economic growth, as they encourage land to be improved up to its best and highest possible use.
+Additionally, SV rates are beneficial for economic growth, as they encourage land to be improved up to its best and highest possible use.

 Overview: Rate capping